y-scope/log-surgeon-ffi-py/README.md

 ### Why `log-surgeon`?

 Traditional regex engines are often slow to execute, prone to errors, and costly to maintain.
-For example, Meta uses RE2 (a state-of-the-art regex engine) to parse logs, but they still face scalability and maintenance challenges, which limits extraction to a small set of fields such as timestamps, levels, and component names.

 `log-surgeon` streamlines the process by identifying, extracting, and labeling variable values with semantic context, and then inferring a log template in a single pass. `log-surgeon` is also built to